Helpful Crisis Materials and Explanation

 In the 1916 Cabinet of Tsar Nicholas II, delegates will represent historic Russian figures working to navigate the Russian Empire through the turbulent First World War while contending with a number of internal crises that threat the regime.
 Delegates will be in a crisis simulation for the entire day where they will need to use crisis notes and directive to advance the crisis simulation forward.

 A background guide and brief character biographies are provided to jump-start your research.
-To be successful in this committee, you will need to conduct research beyond these resources as well as familiar with the general workings of historical crisis committees.
+To be successful in this committee, you will need to conduct research beyond these resources as well as be familiar with the general workings of historical crisis committees.

 A background guide and brief character biographies are provided to jump-start your research.
-To be successful in this committee, you will need to conduct research beyond these resources as well as familiar with the general workings of historical crisis committees.
+To be successful in this committee, you will need to conduct research beyond these resources as well as be familiar with the general workings of historical crisis committees.

-Alexandra Feodorovna, Alexei Khvostov, Alexey Polivanov, Dmitry Shuvayev, nGrand Duke Nikolai Nikolaevich, Ivan Goremykin, Maria Fedorovna, Mikhail Sablin, Nikolay Yanushkevich, Pavel Milyukov, Peter Kharitonov, Prince Nikolay Shcherbatov, Prince Vladimir Orlov, Pytor Bark, Sergey Rukhlov, Sergey Sazonov, Vladimir Kokovtsov |
+Countries: Adjutant General Count Vladimir Frederiks, Alexander Guchkov, Alexander Izvolsky, Alexander Krivoshein, Alexander Kolchak, Alexander Spiridovich, Alexander Trepov, Alexander von Benckendorff, Alexandra Feodorovna, Alexei Khvostov, Alexey Polivanov, Dmitry Shuvayev, Grand Duke Nikolai Nikolaevich, Ivan Goremykin, Maria Fedorovna, Mikhail Sablin, Nikolay Yanushkevich, Pavel Milyukov, Peter Kharitonov, Prince Nikolay Shcherbatov, Prince Vladimir Orlov, Pytor Bark, Sergey Rukhlov, Sergey Sazonov, Vladimir Kokovtsov